 You would also want to download the following software:

 - WAMP/LAMP/MAMP server (This project was done using a Windows laptop on a WAMP server)

-In this Raspberry Pi IoT project, the raspberry pi is interfaced with a temperature sensor and PIR sensor, and reads data from it through its GPIO pins.
-After this, the data is relayed to a web server and subsequently pushed to your android device through the Google Cloud Messaging (GSM) service.
+The raspberry Pi is interfaced with a temperature sensor and PIR sensor and reads data from it through its GPIO pins.
+After this, the data is relayed to a web server and subsequently pushed to your Android device through the Google Cloud Messaging (GSM) service.
 A brief outline of the process:

 Interface temperature sensor (DS18B20) and PIR sensor

 Store data from sensors in a web server